Skip Ribbon Commands

 • Dizziness/light-headedness and tiredness

-• Avoid activities that require mental alertness and avoid using heavy machinery.
+• Avoid activities that require mental alertness and avoid using heavy machineries.

 • Headache, muscle aches or joint pains

-• You may take paracetamol to relieve such symptoms.
+• You may take Paracetamol to relieve such symptoms (if not allergic to Paracetamol).

-Other rare but serious side effects that you may or may not experience:
+Other rare but serious side effects that you may or may not experience include:

 The symptoms of a drug allergy include one or more of the following